AlphaHasher/ChurchLink/README.md

 **ChurchLink** is a web and mobile platform designed to help churches manage their content, events, and community interactions.
 The project includes a **web builder** that allows church staff to create and update pages, add banners, post announcements, and engage with members through an easy-to-use interface.

+So far, most of our work has been done on web and admin tools, but by the completion of CSC-191, a full suite for Admin-Web-Mobile will be completed.

 ## 🎯 Features

 - **Simple Page Template System** – Create and edit church pages using pre-designed templates.